Lewisham rail crash: Report

-The Ministry of Transport report on the collision was published in 1958.
+The Ministry of Transport report on the collision was published on 24 July 1958.
 Witnesses were interviewed, the visibility of the signals on the line examined, and tests showed no fault in the signalling equipment.
 The report found that the driver had not slowed for two caution signals, and applied the brakes only after the fireman had called to him that he had passed a danger signal.
 Although he had poor visibility of signals from the driver's seat, he did not cross over to see them, or ask the fireman to look for them.

 The report concluded that an "Automatic Train Control of the Warning type" would have prevented the collision.
 Although installation had been agreed after the Harrow and Wealdstone rail crash in 1952, priority was being given to main-line routes controlled by semaphore signals.
 The poor visibility of signals from the steam locomotive, Battle of Britain class No. 34066, was mentioned with a recommendation that they be fitted with wider windscreens.